ITV/scala-pact/scalapact-docs/src/main/paradox/basics/sbt-commands-and-tasks.md

 The verifier is quite a simple idea: load a Pact file, make all the requests and compare all the responses to the expected ones.

-The ScalaPact verifier can be run by entering `sbt pact-verify`.
+The Scala-Pact verifier can be run by entering `sbt pact-verify`.

 The verifier will write out JUnit results to the `target/test-reports` directory in order to fail builds.

-You can also invoke the verifier via a @ref:[test case](../philosophy/verification-strategies.md) if you prefer.
+You can also invoke the verifier via a @ref:[test case](../articles/verification-strategies.md) if you prefer.

 #### Command Line Options
 You can also run the verifier using a combination of the following command line options.
 Below are the defaults: